 Our two graduate programs, one in Linguistics and one in Literature and Cultural Studies, stress the development of analytical, scholarly, and creative abilities through small seminars; formal pedagogical training is also a key component.
 We are proud that our graduate students have gone on to contribute to the intellectual life of many major educational institutions in the United States and abroad.
-The department works with The Graduate School of Arts and Sciences and with Georgetown College to support 8 new students every year, 4 in literature and cultural studies and 4 in linguistics.
+The department works with The Graduate School of Arts and Sciences and with Georgetown College to support new students every year in the literature and cultural studies and linguistics programs.
 All fellows receive a stipend, health insurance, and tuition waiver for five years.
 You can apply here.

 The department offers one of the nation’s most prominent and comprehensive programs in Hispanic Linguistics, with specializations in Bilingualism and Cognition, Synchronic and Diachronic Variation, Semantics, Syntax, Morphology and Phonology.
 Our program in Literature and Cultural Studies emphasizes a multidisciplinary approach, where attention to primary texts and critical theory is combined with emphasis on anthropological, historical, visual and philosophical perspectives so that students can develop their research skills to the fullest.
 Our faculty cover all traditional areas-Medieval, Early Modern, Modern Spain, Colonial Latin America, Modern Spanish America, Luso-Brazilian Studies, and Paleography, as well as less traditional or emerging fields: Ethnography, Transatlantic Studies, Studies of Spanish-speaking Africa and Asia, and a strong component in Film Studies.